 - Slippery surface & sharp rocks.
 (Some of the limestones literally cuts like a blade!)

 - Tiredness/unfit (you lose concentration where to place your feet)

 - Very difficult to rescue a totally immobilized person (even more so when dark)

 - Dehydration (drink & carry sufficient fluids)

-- When a rescue is called by your GUIDE, a fee applies.
+- When a rescue is called by the GUIDE, a fee applies.
 RM200 PER RESCUER PER HOUR.
-It can take more than 6 hours for a team to reach a patient and double that to take them down and a team might consist of more than 20 people….
+It can take more than 6 hours for a team to reach a patient and double that to take him down and a team might consist of more than 20 people….

 - Please keep this in mind and adhere to your GUIDE’S advice.
 The guide is your best safety device!